jgarofoli/LCLS-psana-examples/README.md

 # LCLS-psana-examples
-A few examples scripts using psana interface
+A few examples scripts using psana interface.